HenryMarriott/watch-project-2025/README.md

 The watch will be controlled by rings attached to the hand, allowing for "gesture control" rather than traditional buttons and dials.
 This allows for one handed control.

 Hardware included: Seeed Studio XIAO esp32c6, 2x flex sensors, 0.96 inch oled, 100mAh LiPo battery.
+As well as a custom designed PCB, watch strap and watch case